Early Rehabilitation Is the Key to Improvement

 Ask your doctor about stroke rehabilitation as soon as discharge discussions begin.

-MidMichigan offers stroke rehabilitation in our Inpatient Rehabilitation Unit, and also through home care (visiting nurses) or in nursing homes and other long-term care facilties.
+MidMichigan Health offers stroke rehabilitation in our Inpatient Rehabilitation Unit, through home care (visiting nurses), and various Rehabilitation Services locations (see related locations panel).